commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ### Sample preparation

-- Describe your sample preparation

-To prepare samples, we used the following material and proceeded as mentionned below.
+To prepare samples, we used the following material and proceeded as mentionned below in the protocol steps.

 Material :
 - Tweezers